What Can You Do With An English Major?

 They illustrate one of the lessons we learned when we surveyed 30 years of our graduates several years ago.
 Several respondents expressed the idea of this alum: “My English degree didn’t help me get my first job, but it helped me climb higher in the company, because I could write, I could think, and I could read carefully.”

-Amy had nearly give up on finding meaningful work after spending two frustrating years at AmeriTrade and the travel agency.
+Amy had nearly given up on finding meaningful work after spending two frustrating years at AmeriTrade and the travel agency.
 After getting her first job as a writer in DC, she looked back at those two years as an “apprenticeship.”
 She had paid her dues, and discovered that many other people with BA’s had to do the same.
+Take a Chance

 Another respondent told us that she had been working as a waitress in New York, waiting for her big break.
 One day, a frequent customer of hers offered her a job at his investment company.
 She was startled.
 He said, “If you’re willing to work this hard as a waitress, I’ll bet you will work even harder when the stakes are higher.”
 She spelled out the life lesson: “No matter what you’re doing, do it like it’s the only thing that matters, because you never know who’s watching.”
 The world needs people with energy, people skills, and dedication to the task at hand.
 Eventually, someone will notice.